 9. Use a smartphone alternative for your child’s first phoneDr.
 Gary Brown, Family Counselor, @GaryBrownPHD

 Parents can start their child with a smartphone or, for the youngest cell phone users, introduce your child to the idea of a “dumb phone”.
 That is a phone that you can only use for phone calls and texting.
 You would not use it to gain internet access.
 This provides a level of safety that a smartphone with childproof software cannot offer.
 Parents who have made this choice with kids as young as 9-10 have found this to be the more stress-free alternative.

 10. Use cell phones to teach your student financial responsibility

 Airto Zamorano, Numana SEO, @NumanaSEO

-If you’re debating whether or not to give your child their first phone, consider turning it into an exercise that will teach your student financial responsibility while getting to have their first cell phone.
-Create a tracker for your child’s chores and assign a budget for the cost of their phone plus their allowance.
-Each chore should equal a dollar amount, so if they fail to complete one then they lose some of their weekly budget.
-Children really enjoy the sense of responsibility and also having their own phone.
+If you’re debating whether or not to give your child their first phone, consider turning it into an exercise that will teach your student financial responsibility.
+Create a tracker for your child’s chores and assign a budget for the cost of their phone, plus their allowance.
+Each chore should equal a dollar amount, so if they fail to complete one, then they lose some of their weekly budget.
+Children really enjoy this sense of responsibility and the freedom of having their own phone.

 Instead of using age as an indicator that your child is ready for their first cell phone, monitor how they handle other responsibilities.
 Once your child has proven their maturity and earned trust in both digital and real-life situations, they are ready for their first cell phone.
 To help your child develop a healthy relationship with screen time, set guidelines and explain the purpose of each one before giving them access to their first phone.
 Some parents might find it helpful to write the guidelines down on paper and create a family cell phone contract.